vapor-community/HTMLKit/README.md

     ...
 ```

+Read the [installation instructions](https://github.com/vapor-community/HTMLKit/blob/main/Instructions/Installation.md) for more information.

 ### Definition

-Create a new file.
-Add the import and declare a new structure with the Protocol `Page`.
-Add some content to the `body` property.
-If you want to learn more about the definitions, take a look here.
+Create a new file in your project.
+Add the import at the top of your file and declare a new structure.
+Extend your structure by adding a [layout definition](https://github.com/vapor-community/HTMLKit/blob/main/Instructions/Essential/Layouts.md) to adopt the required properties and methods.
+Add your content to the `body` property.

 ```swift
 /// [SimplePage.swift]